If you’re experiencing a medical emergency, call 911 immediately.

 - AirStrip CARDIOLOGY for real-time, remote electrocardiogram (ECG) monitoring of heart attack patients

-- Convenient, connected locations throughout the community
+We have convenient, connected ER locations throughout the community to meet your needs.

 Recognizing the Symptoms...